okta/terraform-provider-okta/examples/README.md

 ## Notes

-As resource fixtures are added, please be sure to only put VALID config in each resource sub directory.
+As resource fixtures are added, please be sure to only put a VALID config in each resource sub-directory.
 Intentionally invalid config for testing should stay in the test file.